 When a family receives Section 8 assistance from the U.S. Department of Housing and Urban Development, it can seek a rental throughout an entire city.
 HUD allows Section 8 recipients to rent apartments, condos or houses as long as the landlord agrees to enter into a Section 8 agreement and the property can pass a HUD Housing Quality Standards inspection.
 HUD places a limit, albeit indirectly, on how much assistance it will provide.

 One of HUD's primary aims via the Section 8 Housing Choice Voucher program is to help deconcentrate poverty and broaden opportunities for low-income families.
-By giving households greater "choice," as opposed to limiting them to fixed, low-rent public housing complexes, HUD hopes subsidized renters will choose to locate in neighborhoods with better employment prospects and a wider range of amenities, such as good schools and commercial districts, relative to poor enclaves.
+By giving households more diverse housing options as opposed to limiting them to fixed, low-rent public housing complexes, HUD hopes subsidized renters will choose to locate in neighborhoods with better employment prospects, good schools and more opportunities overall.

 Fair Market Rents